-Drawdown payment: 20% of the funds can be drawn down before age 55 for investment in unit trusts through external fund management institutions approved by the Ministry of Finance.
-Members must have at least 5,000 ringgits more than the required basic savings level based on their age.
+Investment withdrawal (Account 1): May withdraw funds before age 55 to make investments with approved institutions.
+Fund members must have at least 5,000 ringgits more than the required basic savings level based on their age.

 The basic savings level ranges from 1,000 ringgits (age 18) to 196,800 ringgits (age 55).